About

 Transparency

-When we use generative AI in a significant way in our journalism, we will document and describe to our audience the tools with specificity in a way that discloses and educates.
+When we use generative AI in a significant way in our journalism, we will document and describe the tools to our audience with specificity, disclosing and educating.
 This may be a short tagline, a caption or credit, or for something more substantial, like an editor’s note.
 When appropriate, we will include the prompts that are fed into the model to generate the material.

 All information generated by AI requires human verification.
-Everything we publish will live up to our long-time standards of verification.
+Everything we publish will meet our long-standing standards for verification.
 For example, an editor will review prompts, and any other inputs used to generate substantial content, including data analysis, in addition to the editing process in place for all of our content.

-We will actively monitor and address biases in AI-generated content, ensuring fairness and equity in our journalism.
+We will actively monitor and address biases in AI-generated content to ensure fairness and equity in our journalism.

 Our relationship with our audience is rooted in trust and respect.
 To that end, we will protect our audience’s data in accordance with our newsroom’s privacy policies.
 We will never enter sensitive or identifying information about our audience members, sources or our own staff into any generative AI tools.